The best SAD lamps of 2021

 Each lamp was evaluated using the metrics described above, then given a score.
 Individual metric scores added up to a total category score.
 Categories were then added together to get the final tally of points to determine the winner.
 Here’s how we broke down the scoring:

-- Build had a maximum of 40 points: Durability and quality (15 points); cord length (5 points); overall design (5 points); button placement (5 points); extra features (5); noise level (5 points).
+- Build had a maximum of 40 points: durability and quality (15 points), cord length (5 points), overall design (5 points), button placement (5 points), extras (5 points) and noise level (5 points).

-- Warranty had a maximum of 5 points: Five or more years (5 points); two to four years (2 points); less than two years (0 points).
+- Warranty had a maximum of 5 points: five or more years (5 points), two to four years (2 points) and fewer than two years (0 points).

 Other SAD lamps we tested